ASSERT-KTH/MEWE/multivariant-mixer/README.md

 We create a big switch case for which at runtime a variant is executed.
 Now every time a function with variants is called, a random one is executed.

 **Note**: The dispatchers are built as switch cases for sake of more execution time diversification and trying to avoid speculative execution.
-The `mixer` can be set to build table function calls instead.
+Our linker can be set to build table function calls instead.

 ## Build the mixer